SharveshSubhash/FirstGithubPublish/_posts/0000-01-02-SharveshSubhash.md

 ---
-layout: slide
+layout: lakssdodkp
-title: "Welcome to our second slide!"
+title: "lkgkjoophkk"
 ---
-Your text
+Your share stocks
 Use the left arrow to go back!